pkyad/nextjs-v1/README.md

 git commit -m "chore: version release"

-## Swagger workflow - REST endpoints
+## Swagger workflow - REST endpoints [ You need a strong use case of using REST endpoint in this.
+Please use tRPC in all cases ]

 If you are adding a REST endpoint , add the interfaces in models/index.ts for the responses and then use it in the schema reference in the swagger doc string and also in the response type of the endpoint handler

-Note: After changing the models/index.ts you need to run `yarn swagger-gen` , only the typeconv part of the script is getting used.
-This will generate the corresponding yaml files in models/build directory
+Note: After changing the models/\*.ts or the swagger doc string in your end point you need to run `yarn gen-client`

 Todo: Remove the need to convert the interface to yaml mannually